hyperledger-labs/business-partner-agent/scripts/DEMO-2-BPs.md

 docker build -f ./docker/Dockerfile . -t universalresolver/driver-did-sov
 ```

+The sets up the "sovrin" resolver plug-in to point to the BC Gov (BCovrin) test ledger.

-Now run the universal resolver (the only profile is for our bcovrin resolver)
+Now run the universal resolver (the only profile is for our bcovrin resolver):

 ```bash
 git clone https://github.com/ianco/universal-resolver.git